Radiative generation of metastable minima in a scalar-fermion model: An asymmetric theory

-There are two sources of asymmetry in this case: first, as it is obvious, the fermion acquires a mass, $m_f=g\phi_0$, around the second minimum, while it is massless around the first.
-Second, the scalar potential is, in fact, asymmetric in field space.
-The masses of the scalar excitations are the same around the two vacua,
+has two degenerate minima at $\phi=0$ and $\phi=\phi_0$.
+The fermion acquires a mass, $m_{\rm f}=g\phi_0$, around the second minimum, while it is massless around the first.
+The masses of the scalar excitations may be the same around the two vacua,

-since renormalization involves a scale, $\mu$, however, there is a resulting asymmetry between the zero and the non-zero vacuum, depending on where the renormalization conditions are imposed.
-As a final result, we will find, therefore, a difference in the renormalized vacuum energies of these two vacua, although they are degenerate at tree level.
+since renormalization involves a scale, $\mu$, however, and because of the different fermion masses in the two minima, there is a resulting asymmetry between the zero and the nonzero vacuum.

 The effective potential at one loop, after dimensional regularization, is given by the well-known expression